+In addition, the Company's or any Sub-Fund's assets may be subject to an additional taxation levied by foreign tax or governmental authorities of the jurisdictions where the Company or Sub-Funds are registered or distributed.
 Certain Sub-Funds are managed in accordance with the so-called partial exemption regime for equity or mixed funds under section 20 paragraph 1 of the GITA.
-If applicable, the criteria to be met by the Sub-Funds in order to benefit from the partial exemption regime under the GITA are set out under paragraph 21.1.
+If applicable, the criteria to be met by the Sub-Funds in order to benefit from the partial exemption regime under the GITA are set out in 21.2 Specific Information for Investors taxed in Germany.